 - 1. That the Calf Pasture Pumping Station Complex be designated by the Boston Landmarks Commission as a Boston Landmark, under Chapter 772 of the Acts of 1975, as amended (see Section 3.4 for Relationship to Criteria for Landmark designation); - 2.
-That the boundaries of the Landmark corresponding to Assessor's parcel 130341300 and 130340000 be adopted with the following modification: that the exteriors of the buildings described in this study report (the Pumping Station, the Gate House/Filth Hoist, and the West Shaft Entrance) are the only ones on the corresponding Assessor's parcels to be designated as Landmarks; - 3.
+That the extents of Landmark designation correspond to the exteriors of the buildings described in this study report (the Pumping Station, the Gate House/Filth Hoist, and the West Shaft Entrance) as well as any physical elements within a 50-foot buffer zone extending from the exterior facade of the Pumping Station (see Figure 1B); - 3.
 And that the attached Standards and Criteria recommended by the staff of the Boston Landmarks Commission be accepted.